 In South Carolina, a legal separation is technically called a “Decree of Separate Maintenance” or “Order of Separation and Maintenance.”
-Separation occurs when the spouses live in two separate locations.
+Legal Separation in SC occurs when the spouses live in two separate locations.
 It does not qualify as a separation if each spouse is living in the same house but in different bedrooms.

 An order of separate maintenance and support is different than a divorce.
 The order can still provide support payments, determine custody and visitation, and divide the marital property.
 However, the parties are still married.
 They cannot marry anyone else, and if one of the spouses passes away, the estate will be divided according to the inheritance laws that apply to married spouses.